tmkn/packageanalyzer-docs/docs/cli/diff.md

 The `diff` option lets you compare the dependency tree of 2 packages.

-Useful if you want to see which packages got updated, added or removed.
+Useful if you want to see which packages got updated, added or removed between two versions.

 ```
 pkga diff --range react@16.12.0 react@18.2.0